With so many businesses and organizations now operating online, visual communication is more important than ever.

 Effective visual communication should be equally appealing and informative.

 Visual communication is really about picking the right elements (usually text, icons, shapes, imagery and data visualizations) to create meaning for your audience.
+You can also communicate visually with video.
+For example, you can use a free screen recorder to show a colleague how to complete a task rather than sharing a document.

 Some common visual communication strategies include:

-• Using data visualization to show the impact of your work
+- Using data visualization to show the impact of your work

-• Using shapes and lines to outline relationships, processes, and flows
+- Using shapes and lines to outline relationships, processes, and flows

-• Using symbols and icons to make information more memorable
+- Using symbols and icons to make information more memorable

-• Using visuals and data to tell stories
+- Using visuals and data to tell stories

-• Using color to indicate importance and draw attention
+- Using color to indicate importance and draw attention

-What are some of the most common types of visual communication?
+What are the types of visual communications?

 When you think about visual communication, your mind might first jump to design-heavy content like social media graphics or infographics.